 Once enabled, IIO is invoked automatically immediately prior to the completion of a print, network scan, embedded fax, network fax, or e-mail job.
 If IIO completes successfully, the status is displayed in the Completed Job Queue.
 However, if IIO fails, a LUI string message will appear on the Local UI indicating the IIO failed and recommends that the user run a Full ODIO.
 The SR3 message will remain until the Full ODIO is performed.
-The device can be used normally; however no IIO will take place until the Full ODIO is performed.
+The device can be used normally, however no IIO will take place until the Full ODIO is performed.

-ODIO may be invoked from the Local UI in Tools Pathway.
+ODIO may be invoked from the Local UI in Tools Pathway or by using CWIS.
 Network functions will be delayed until the overwrite is completed.
 Copying and all other Local UI functions are unavailable while the overwrite itself is underway.

-Once a Standard or Full ODIO has begun, it cannot be cancelled.
+Once a Standard or Full ODIO has begun, it cannot be cancelled by the SA at anytime either at the LUI or via CWIS.